-Santiago is a vibrant city with an active social scene and a number of world-class shopping malls and rustic markets.
-The city offers expats a multitude of entertainment options and is conveniently situated close to vineyards, the beach and the Andes ski slopes.
+Santiago is a vibrant city with an active social scene, world-class shopping malls and rustic markets.
+The city offers expats a multitude of entertainment options and is conveniently situated close to vineyards, the beach and a slew of ski slopes in the Andes.

-Santiago is also making its mark on the international scene.
-This is clear from the number of musicians that choose to perform there, as well as the variety of art exhibitions in the city.
+Santiago is making its mark on the international scene.
+This is clear from the number of musicians that choose to perform there, as well as the variety of art exhibitions.

-Expats moving to Santiago can expect a range of activities to be available, ranging from pottery classes and photography groups through to shopping, snowboarding and sun tanning.
+Expats move to Santiago not only for its great vibe but also for the massive range of events and activities on offer, from pottery classes and photography groups to shopping, snowboarding and suntanning.

 Shopping in Santiago

 Santiago is Chile’s shopping capital.
 Most shopping malls house international stores and brands as well as eating and entertainment options, and they remain open until late, making it convenient for those who prefer shopping after work.

 Shopping enthusiasts will be delighted to know that Santiago is home to one of Latin America's largest shopping malls, Costanera Center.
 Other highlights include Alto Las Condes and Parque Arauco, both on Kennedy Avenue.
 Many of the high fashion stores, as well as great restaurants and art galleries, can be found in Alonso de Cordova and Nueva Costanera streets.

 Expats looking for something special to send home might just find what they're looking for at Los Dominicos Handicraft Village, right next to the Los Dominicos metro station.
 Jewellery and other unique handmade items are available at this artisanal centre at bargain prices.
 Other places to shop for gifts include Centro Cultural Palacio La Moneda and Patio Bellavista.